0xGrimnir/infosec101-reading/README.md

 #### Reading list primer on Information Security - ported over from my blog, to its new home here on GitHub.

-###### This list will be modified over time to reflect the materials that I find useful to the study of Information Security in general - and should only be used as a "general" list of resources that can promote intellectual growth in the field.
-This list is not exhaustive, or hyper-focused on any specific sub-field of InfoSec/CompSci/IT.
-As such, feel free to bookmark/star the list, and check back for changes.
 ---
 ## Table of Contents
 - [Reading List](#reading-list)